Workspace Policies

 You can edit the workspace policies to meet the specific needs of your organization.
 You can modify the default policies or create new ones.

-To edit policies for a workspace user:
+To edit a policy:

-2. On the Edit Policies pane, you can edit the following parameters:
+On the Edit Policies pane, you can edit the following parameters:

-• GPU Shape and Max Memory per GPR: Restrict users to specific GPU shapes or memory limits per GPR.
+- GPU Shape and Max Memory per GPR: Restrict users to specific GPU shapes or memory limits per GPR.

-• Priority: Set the priority for all GPRs in the workspace according to operational requirements.
+- Priority: Set the priority for all GPRs in the workspace according to operational requirements.

-• Max Num of GPUs: Specify the maximum number of GPUs that GPRs can request.
+- Max Num of GPUs: Specify the maximum number of GPUs that GPRs can request.

-• Max Exit Duration: Set the upper bound for how long a GPR can run before it is terminated.
-The default value is 1 week.
+- Max Exit Duration: Set the upper bound for how long a GPR can run before it is terminated.
+The default value is

-• Max GPRs: Restrict a workspace user to create a specific number of GPRs.
+1week. - Max GPRs: Restrict a workspace user to create a specific number of GPRs.

-• Enable Auto Eviction: This toggle button is enabled by default.
+- Enable Auto Eviction: This toggle button is enabled by default.
 It automatically evicts idle workloads from the workspace.
 You can disable it if you do not want to evict idle workloads.

-• Request on Failure: This toggle button is enabled by default.
+- Request on Failure: This toggle button is enabled by default.
 It controls whether requests should be retried on failure.
 You can disable it if you do not want to retry requests on failure.

-3. Click the Save Changes button to apply the updated parameters.
+Click the Save Changes button to apply the updated parameters.